moonline/UW.Olivos-Roche/Paper.rst

 Fares
 ~~~~~

-In general, public transport is cheap in Buenos Aires, compared to other services.
+In general, transit is cheap in Buenos Aires, compared to other services.
 Prices raise stagged by the distance, but the first stage is quite long.
 Currently (26/05/19) the prices for the first stage are as follows:

 .. list-table::
    :header-rows: 1